Harshak-1744/Codedamn-Front-End/HTML/JS/questions.md

 - Switching Themes:
     Define two functions in JavaScript: setDarkTheme() and setLightTheme().
     These functions should use document.querySelector to change the styles of the HTML body and paragraph to reflect the selected theme.

+## Project: Image Gallery with Descriptions

+## Objective: Create a simple image gallery

+### Requirements:

+- HTML Layout:
+    Create a section with a large display area for the main image and its description.
+    Below or beside the display area, add several smaller thumbnails of images.

+- JavaScript Functionality:
+    Use document.querySelector to select the main image and description elements.
+    Add onclick attributes in the HTML that call a JavaScript function to update the main image and description based on the thumbnail clicked.

+- CSS for Styling:
+    Style the main display area to prominently show the image and description.
+    Style the thumbnails so they look appealing and are clearly clickable.